 The basic pay of the Council's lowest paid employees is reviewed annually at a national level, with any cost-of-living, or other, increase normally applied on 1 April in each year.
-Unusually in 2015 the pay award was applied from 1 January 2015; the next annual pay award is expected to be applied from 1 April 2016.

 Any increase will normally be applied in accordance with that agreed by the National Joint Council for Local Government Services.